srambharose/portfolio/README.md

-This serves as Sathya Rambharose's portfolio for the Marketing & Communications Coordinator position at SHN.
+👋 Hi I'm Sathya, and this will serve as my portfolio to support my application for the Marketing & Communications Coordinator position with SHN Foundation.

 It's split into three main sections: Cornell Detailing, TooSix Productions and Scarborough Health Network: